brunedv/changepoint_cython/README.md

 # changepoint_cython
 A cython version of the changepoint and  changepoint.np R package, see https://github.com/cran/changepoint and https://github.com/cran/changepoint.np.

+Implemented algorithms:
-Implemented algorithms:  Binary Segmentation, PELT, Non parametric PELT, Segmentation Neigborhood.
+- Binary Segmentation, PELT, and Segmentation Neigborhood: monovariate and multivariate time series.
+- Non parametric PELT: monovariate variate.

+Model implemented for the monovariate case:
+- Normal
+- Poisson
+- Exponential

 Working on Windows/Linux and python3.6
 ## install